DESIGN, EXECUTE, MONITOR: LIABILITY DRIVEN INVESTING AT REAMS

 Our LDI risk management reports help clients assess the effectiveness of current investment strategies and identify residual sources of pension risk.
 We generate these reports monthly using proprietary models tailored to meet the needs of our clients.

-We can also provide more frequent (daily or weekly) estimates of a plan’s funded status.
+We can also provide more frequent estimates of a plan’s funded status.

 This report is provided for informational purposes only and contains no investment advice or recommendations to buy or sell any specific securities.
 The projections or other information included in the report are hypothetical in nature, do not reflect actual investment results and are not guarantees of future results.
 Statements in this report do not constitute an actuarial opinion on behalf of the authors or Reams Asset Management.
 Statements in this report are based on the opinions of the author and the information available at the time this letter was written.
 All opinions are subject to change without notice.
 All investments involve risk, including the possible loss of principal.
 Reams Asset Management is a division of Scout Investments, Inc., a registered investment advisor that offers investment management services for both managed accounts and mutual funds.
-Scout Investments is a wholly owned subsidiary of Carillon Tower Advisers (CTA), which in turn is a wholly owned subsidiary of Raymond James Financial.
+Scout Investments is a wholly owned subsidiary of Raymond James Investment Management, which in turn is a wholly owned subsidiary of Raymond James Financial, Inc.